Old Growth Legacies

 9:30 am Indoor Presentation: Fort Hill, Roosevelt & The CCC’s / Legacy of Lucy Braun.
 Many of our remaining old-growth forests’ protection can be attributed to the sweeping environmental/conservation movement of the early 20th century, when many of our most iconic natural areas were protected in perpetuity.
 The story of Fort Hill’s protection is rich with major conservation figures who dedicated much of their lives to protecting what has been left behind in the wake of destructive 19th-century industries and practices.

 11:00 am Fort Hill Day Hike along the Gorge Trail & Fort Trail.
 Fort Hill has possibly the most outstanding example of old-growth forest in all of Southern Ohio.
 This day hike will be the first opportunity of the weekend to better understand and identify elements that give old-growth stands their unique complexity and high biodiversity.
 We will look at and discuss the numerous ecological services provided by natural disturbances in old-growth, such as deadfalls, snags, tree cavities, canopy openings, successional diversity, and more!
 We will be eating lunch on the trail.
-Registrants are expected to bring their own packed lunch.
+Registrants will be provided with a packed lunch.

 5:00 pm Rest/Break and Dinner on Your Own.
 Local options for dinner in the Bainbridge/Hillsboro area will be provided to registrants in advance.